coderofsalvation/hubot-script-shellcmd/README.md

 Just drop / paste your bash-scripts into `hubot_dir/node_modules/hubot-script-shellcmd/src/bash/handlers/` Done.

+# Optional: rename the 'shellcmd' directive

+Some people would prefer typing `foo helloworld` instead of `shellcmd helloworld`.
+In that case please introduce this environmentvariable:

+    HUBOT_SHELLCMD_KEYWORD='foo'

+    (for more env-var usage see the next section)

+For example:

+    $ HUBOT_SHELLCMD_KEYWORD='foo' .bin/hubot
+    hubot> hubot foo
+    Available commands:
+      helloworld

 # Optional: specify different paths

 The plugin uses a main bash-script as entry point for the your bash-scripts in `handlers/*` for security reasons.